The Secret to Mastering Tai Chi

 Most of us, even those of us who’ve been learning and practicing Tai Chi for years, find ourselves losing our calm center and reacting with tension in a self-defense situation.

 We may feel relaxed and experience our Qi flowing as we practice our solo form or practice two-person with a partner we’re used to, but the minute we’re in an unknown situation, or up against someone who intimidates us, we may overreact with too much aggression or fear, or freeze up inside and not know what to do.

 When we lose control of ourselves, we lose control of the situation.
 That’s why Stuart Alve Olson calls Tai Chi, not self-defense but “defense against the self.”

 Our ways of dealing with self-defense situations tend to mirror the ways we deal with the everyday stressors of life.
 Most of us have a pattern we fall into when we feel threatened.
 Instead of responding effectively, we may react with too much forcefulness, anxiety, or by going into collapse.

 Because we have these habits of reacting with tension in our body, even though we experience a calming of the mind while performing Tai Chi, we don’t achieve what the early masters called “Song,” which is a catlike state of sensitivity, alertness, and relaxation in the body.

 This art of staying in a state of deep relaxation yet alertness allows you to develop your Intrinsic Energy.
 Using Intrinsic Energy in the application of Tai Chi allows you to neutralize an opponent with what appears to be a supernatural ability, and move through life with clarity, calm, and confidence.

-We're putting on a live teaching series on Intrinsic Energy coming up on October 6th.
-If you know that you're in, click the sign up button below!
-If you're not quite sure and would like a little more information, keep reading, we have more details on what you will find in this course below!
+We're offering a live teaching series on Intrinsic Energy coming up on October 6th.
+If you know that you're in, click the sign-up button below.
+If you're not quite sure and would like a little more information, keep reading, we have more details on what you will find in this course below.